Meet our Board of Directors

 Dan earned his Bachelor’s Degree in Marketing from the University of Iowa and also spent time studying in Copenhagen, Denmark.
 He is now the Regional Sales Manager at Total Expert.

-He is dedicated to the fight against lung cancer after seeing his 70-year old father, Mac LeFevre, passed away from the disease after an 18-month fight.
+Dan is dedicated to the fight against lung cancer after seeing his 70-year old father, Mac LeFevre, passed away from the disease after an 18-month fight.
 Mac was an avid marathon runner and golfer, and did not smoke.

 Dan and his wife, Abby reside in Maple Grove, MN and stay busy with friends, family and being “up north” as much as possible.